Multiply perfect number

 In mathematics, a multiply perfect number (also called multiperfect number or pluperfect number) is a generalization of a perfect number.

 For a given natural number k, a number n is called k-perfect (or k-fold perfect) if the sum of all positive divisors of n (the divisor function, σ(n)) is equal to kn; a number is thus perfect if and only if it is 2-perfect.
 A number that is k-perfect for a certain k is called a multiply perfect number.
-As of 2014, k-perfect numbers are known for each value of k up to 11.
+As of 2026, k-perfect numbers are known to exist for each value of k up to 11.

 It is unknown whether there are any odd multiply perfect numbers other than 1.
 The first few multiply perfect numbers are: